dstockto/slarty/README.md

 ### slarty do-deploys

 Like most of the commands above, the `do-deploys` command accepts the `[-c|--config]` and `[-f|--fiter]` options.
-The purpose of the `do-deploys` command is to identify the archives that match the current repository's code state, download those from the repository, and unzip them into the `deploy_location` directory.
+The purpose of the `do-deploys` command is to identify the archives that match the current repository's code state, download those from the repository, and extract them into the `deploy_location` directory.
 If the archive cannot be found in the repository then it will be treated as a fatal error.
 This is to keep the steps of building and deploying strictly separated.
 Ideally, building happens on a Continuous Integration (CI) server while deployment would happen on the web or application server.

 ```
-Found artifact slarty-source-15ab98133cfacf640b76d7fdf7890211110e5041.zip for source
+Found artifact slarty-source-15ab98133cfacf640b76d7fdf7890211110e5041.tar.gz for source
  - Downloaded artifact
- - Unzipped artifact
+ - Extracted artifact
- - Deleted (zip) artifact
+ - Deleted (tar.gz) artifact
-Found artifact slarty-services-91f042b9df7c50b59ab08c657d09c81442e04a65.zip for Services
+Found artifact slarty-services-91f042b9df7c50b59ab08c657d09c81442e04a65.tar.gz for Services
  - Downloaded artifact
- - Unzipped artifact
+ - Extracted artifact
- - Deleted (zip) artifact
+ - Deleted (tar.gz) artifact
-Found artifact slarty-models-51286ac4976b8dc1667d8f7bc033806e858cb7b7.zip for Models
+Found artifact slarty-models-51286ac4976b8dc1667d8f7bc033806e858cb7b7.tar.gz for Models
  - Downloaded artifact
- - Unzipped artifact
+ - Extracted artifact
- - Deleted (zip) artifact
+ - Deleted (tar.gz) artifact
-Found artifact slarty-mess-f2788bbe13c3240951a10d97593467a68502e2f7.zip for AMess
+Found artifact slarty-mess-f2788bbe13c3240951a10d97593467a68502e2f7.tar.gz for AMess
  - Downloaded artifact
- - Unzipped artifact
+ - Extracted artifact
- - Deleted (zip) artifact
+ - Deleted (tar.gz) artifact
 ```

 The `do-deploy` process will create the directory structure specified in the `deploy_location` value.
 However, if that structure exists and contains files, it will not be cleared.
 That is a separate responsibility that should be taken care of elsewhere.
 The idea is that if an application needs to deploy several artifacts to the same place, it can do so.
-The unzipping command will overwrite any existing files that are in place when the deploy occurs.
+The extraction command will overwrite any existing files that are in place when the deploy occurs.
 It will not remove any files that were already in place, so if a file existed in one deployment archive and then does not exist in the next, it would still exist in the deployment output directory.

 ### slarty deploy-assets